 Startup loans from Banks

-For many businesses starting out, especially ones that have equity that can be borrowed against (e.g, a house), a bank loan might seem like the most logical option for you.
+For many dentists starting out on their own with their own practice, especially ones that have equity that can be borrowed against (e.g. a house), a bank loan might seem like the most logical option for you.

-If a business opportunity presents itself to you but the only thing you need is a substantial cash injection in order to take it up, then there are many banks offering various options of unsecured and secured startup loans.
-It is worth remembering that banks are strict about lending to startups so be sure to be fully prepared when applying for one.
+If a business opportunity presents itself to you as a dental associate, but the only thing you need is a substantial cash injection in order to take it up, then there are many banks offering various options of unsecured and secured start up loans.
+It is worth remembering that banks are strict about lending to start ups so be sure to be fully prepared when applying for one.

 Banks such as Barclays are ready to explore different loan alternatives that are right for you if your business plans prove to be viable.
 If you are approved for a loan up to £100,000, you will usually have the money within 48 hours of signing the paperwork, giving you the means necessary to take your business to the next level.